Overall construction activity

 Civil engineering

 The civil engineering sector will continue to be the backbone of the wider construction sector as it is typically less prone to market fluctuations.
-There was growth of 2.4% estimated in 2023, while growth of 5.3% is forecast in 2024, and 4.6% in 2025 and 2026.
+The civil engineering sector is forecast to see strong growth of 4.5% in 2025.
+On an annual basis, between Q4 2023 and Q4 2024, production volume was up by 3.7% in the Civil Engineering sector.

 A significant deficit in regional infrastructure from water to wastewater services, and from roads to rail, is impacting the ability of the regions to grow and become an economic counterbalance to Dublin, as envisaged by the National Planning Framework.
 A modern, dynamic, and competitive economy needs a plan led approach to infrastructure.